aca2025/aca2025.github.io/_pages/local.md

 ------

 The range of hotel prices and quality is very large in Heraklion.
-We will soon announce some hotels that ACA2025 has an agreement with in order to fix the price.
+We will keep announcing otels that ACA2025 has an agreement with in order to fix the price.
 Crete is a very touristic destination and booking in the last moment may be difficult (or expensive).

+After registration you will receive information about the process of booking at fixed price with the cooperating hotels.